 Step 1: Let’s import the required libraries to use CountVectorizer and decision tree classifier functions.

-Step 2: Then create the train, test data with the data available using train_test_split() function.
+Step 2: Then create the train, test data with the data available using the train_test_split() function.
 The message text which is X value, has to be transformed to an array of numeric values using fit_transform() of CountVectorizer.

 Step 3: Use the transformed X values and the Y values (emotion feature values) to fit the decision tree classifier model.
-Use the Xtest values, convert them to an array of numeric values as we did for the Xtrain data and use it to predict the model using predict() function.
+Use the Xtest values, convert them to an array of numeric values as we did for the Xtrain data, and use it to predict the model using predict() function.